-The master's programs are designed to provide a basic graduate level education in psychology, methodology, and one area of specialization for students who intend to terminate their education at the master's level.
+The master's programs are designed to provide a basic graduate level education in psychology, methodology, and one area of specialization.
 The program aims to educate individuals for research positions in a variety of settings.

 Despite variation in the time it takes students to complete the M.A. degree, the typical student starting with an undergraduate degree in psychology can expect that it will take approximately one-and-one-half to two years.
 The programs are designed for full-time students, but exceptions are sometimes considered.

 The number of students admitted into the terminal master's degree program is limited.
 If you are interested in applying to the terminal master's program, please email the faculty you intend to apply to work with about your application.

 The terminal master's degree in the Experimental Psychology Division requires 38 credit hours.
 A formal thesis is optional, but a research project of equivalent scope must be completed.